Alianza FC (El Salvador)

-Alianza Fútbol Club, also known simply as Alianza, is a professional football club based in San Salvador, El Salvador.
+Alianza Fútbol Club, also known simply as Alianza, is a Salvadoran professional football club based in San Salvador.
+They compete in the Primera División, the top division of Salvadoran football.

 Founded in 1958, Alianza was almost immediately successful, winning its first championships in the 1966 and 1967 Salvadoran seasons.
 Even more significantly, Alianza was the first Central American and Salvadoran club to win the CONCACAF Champions' Cup in 1967, and is currently one of only three Salvadoran teams to have done so.

 History

 The beginning

 Atlético La Constancia was formed in 1958 by a group of workers in San Salvador.
 Although small in terms of financial status, they were able to reach the Liga de Ascenso (second division) final in 1958.
 They lost 2–0 in a two legged series against Águila.
 The club, however, purchased a spot in the first division at the expense of Once Municipal.
 This enabled them to gain the sponsorship of the Intercontinental Hotel and its president, Peruvian Axel Hochkoeppler.

 Because of Hochkoeppler's support, Alianza FC president Enrique Sol Meza decided to name the club Alianza FC in honor of Alianza Lima.
 Hernán Vivanco joined the club as the coach and began getting the players to play an exciting style of football.
 That style and a strong advertising campaign quickly won over the support of the population of San Salvador.
 Before long, Alianza was surpassing Juventud Olímpica as the nation's most popular club.

 One of Alianza's greatest triumphs happened in 1966, when they defeated a Santos side that included the great Pelé.
 The win took place at the Estadio Nacional Flor Blanc, and featured the efforts of loaned Argentines Dante Juárez, Juan Verón and Santiago, all on loan at the time.